NayHtetOo/NayHtetOo/README.md

 - Specialized in **Backend Development**, **Database Design**, and **Implementation**, ensuring robust and scalable solutions.
 - Provided **Technical Support** and **Maintenance** for existing governmental systems, troubleshooting complex issues, and implementing new features based on user feedback.
 - Developed **Flutter-based Mobile Applications** such as the **DOCA Library Mobile App** and **Visitor Registration System (VRS)**, with backend APIs built using **Laravel**.
-- Skilled in **customer service training** and effectively communicating technical concepts to non-technical clients.
+- Skilled in **Customer Service Training** and effectively communicating technical concepts to non-technical clients.

 ### 🛠️ Technologies & Tools